-Ceasarweed or Caesar’s weed is yet another Florida Exotic Pest Plant Council Category 1 invasive pest plant found at the Oslo Riverfront Conservation Area.
+Ceasarweed or Caesar’s weed is yet another Florida Exotic Pest Plant Council Category 1 invasive plant found at the Oslo Riverfront Conservation Area.
 Its dime-sized, pink flowers appear to be tiny hibiscus flowers, and, indeed, this plant is a member of the Malavaceae (hibiscus) family.
 Note the not yet ripe fruits in the picture above.

 Now note the ripe “hitch-hiker” fruits festooning Peter Sutherland (Class of 2001), after an invasive plant workday in 2005.
 Tiny star-shaped sticky ‘spines’ grab onto anything soft, including animal hair and clothing.
 Relatively large and heavy, these “burrs” are unlikely to be spread far by birds.
 Mammals, especially humans, are the dispersal agents on which this “camp-follower” relies.